techfolios/template-old/projects/project-soulquest.md

 <img class="ui image" src="{{ site.baseurl }}/images/soulquest_play.PNG">

+## About Me

 SoulQuest is a fantasy text-based rpg dungeon crawler game I developed applying object oriented programming techniques learned in class and using Github to manage the code within the team.
 The inspiration of this game came from games like [Slay the Spire](https://en.wikipedia.org/wiki/Slay_the_Spire) and [Oregon Trail](https://en.wikipedia.org/wiki/The_Oregon_Trail_(series)).

+## My Contributions

+I created the entire display interface using a library called Ncurses.
+I also programmed the player sprites and classes as well as the weapons.
+I helped code part of the spells class and game engine.
+I fixed a lot of the problems that occurred when first running the game through debugging and tested the game many times to balance the game.

+## Reflections

+Overall this game took a lot of time and effort to develop.
+It was a huge learning experience because I never had a huge coding project like this up to this point.
+I also felt like I learned C++ proficiently as well as game development in general.
+Some things we learned as a team was how to code in union through GitHub and to split up work efficiently.
+We had many things we wanted to implement into the game but did not have enough time to do so.
+I would like to improve on this game in the future.

 To give you an idea of what the game is like, here is the game overview: